junxit/us-congress-bills-119/bill.md

 - **(a)** *In general* Section 3(5) of the Employee Retirement Income Security Act of 1974 (29 U.S.C.
 1002(5)) is amended—
   - **(1)** by striking “The term” and inserting “(A) The term”; and
   - **(2)** by adding at the end the following:
-    > - **(B)** For purposes of subparagraph (A), a group or association of employers shall be treated as an “employer”, regardless of whether the employers composing such group or association are in the same industry, trade, or profession, if such group or association—
+    > - **(B)** For purposes of subparagraph (A), a group or association of employers shall be treated as an “employer” solely for purposes of sponsoring a group health plan, regardless of whether the employers composing such group or association are in the same industry, trade, or profession, if such group or association—
     >   - **(i)**
     >     - **(I)** has established and maintains an employee welfare benefit plan that is a group health plan (as defined in section 733(a)(1));
     >     - **(II)** provides coverage under such plan to at least 51 employees after all of the employees employed by all of the employer members of such group or association have been aggregated and counted together as described in subparagraph (D);